Python Authoring

 A few Python-specific things worth knowing about workflow run() bodies that don't apply to actions:

 • No constructor calls for return values. return MyResult(...) at the end of a workflow doesn't compile.
-Move the construction into a dedicated "build result" action and return await build_result(...) instead.
+Either move it to a variable or into an action.

-• No module-level globals.
-References to module-level names from inside the workflow body are flagged at registration.
-Pass them in as workflow inputs or fetch them inside an action.
+• Most module-level globals are off limits.
+Enum members and exception classes resolve fine; other module-level names are flagged at registration.
+Pass values in as workflow inputs or fetch them inside an action.

 • No injected dependencies.
 Workflow run() doesn't get Depends(...) resolution.
-The body runs once at compile time, not per request.
+The body is parsed once at registration and never executed.

 The compiler diagnostic on registration tells you the offending node and offers a fix.
 The Control Flow guide walks through the patterns that are supported, with examples for each.